BigaSpinosaLab/HSC_dormancy_Ikba_via_retinoic_acid/README.md

 NOTE: Gene annotation files are required for annotating peaks to genes.
 For this analysis, these were retrieved from Ensembl (release 102, mm10).

 ## Other (figures related)

+Two additional scripts to reproduce the following heatmaps:

+- Figure 3A: Heatmap with DEGs (bulk RNAseq) highlighting specific genes.
+- Figure 4D: Heatmap with Rarg targets expression levels for bulk RNAseq samples.